heroku/agentmon/doc/design.md

 ## Receiving Metrics via statsd over UDP

-When the program is started with `-statsd-addr IPV4:PORT`, the program creates a UDP listener to receive UDP packets, with statsd formatted measurements contained with them.
+When the program is started with `-statsd-addr IPV4:PORT`, the program creates a UDP listener to receive UDP packets containing statsd formatted measurements.
 Statsd style counts and gauges will be handled as described above.
 Timers and histograms are silently ignored.

 ## Scraping Metrics via Prometheus.